Online MHA Degrees in Georgia: Finding the Right Program

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-Healthcare administration programs in Georgia are often in a hybrid format, which allows students to attend in-person classes as well as online courses.
-This allows for greater flexibility as well as an opportunity to get to know professors and peers.
-The fully online options offer the greatest amount of flexibility, allowing students to complete their work at a time that is convenient for them; this works great for working professionals who don’t have the time to sit in a classroom.
+Many healthcare administration programs in Georgia come in a hybrid format, which allows students to attend in-person classes and take online courses.
+This provides greater flexibility as well as an opportunity to get to know professors and peers.

 South University – Savannah Online

-Those who are interested in pursuing a career in healthcare administration might enjoy the Master of Healthcare Administration through South University.
-This fully online program can be completed in 12 courses or 48 credits; students will learn everything from financial management to marketing.
+The Master of Healthcare Administration at South University is a fully online program that can be completed in 12 courses or 48 credits.
+Students learn everything from financial management to marketing to strategy and operations.
 The 19 to 1 student-faculty ratio means excellent one-on-one time with professors and better potential relationships with peers.

 To enter the program, students must hold a bachelor’s degree completed with a minimum 2.7 GPA.
-Students will enjoy solid academic counseling throughout the journey, as well as career placement services when they complete their program.
+Students have access to academic counseling services throughout the journey, as well as career placement services when they complete their program.

 Duration: 2 years